-&lt;sup>3Although the tax increase in the UK did not take effect until April 2010, the tax reform was passed in parliament in April 2009, several months prior to Ronaldo signing the contract with Real Madrid.
+2Although the UK tax increase did not take effect until April 2010, the tax reform was passed in parliament in April 2009, several months prior to Ronaldo signing the contract with Real Madrid.
 The "Beckham Law" refers to a preferential tax scheme for foreign residents in Spain.
 The scheme was introduced in 2005, and got its nickname after the superstar player David Beckham became one of the first foreigners to benefit from the scheme when he moved from Manchester United to Real Madrid.

-&lt;sup>4In the United States, the mobility of Baseball stars across states for tax reasons is also debated.
-Ross and Dunn (2007) show that the salaries of baseball players adjust to offset the burden of state income taxes.
+$^{^{3}}$ In the United States, the mobility of Baseball stars across states for tax reasons is also debated.
+Ross and Dunn (2007) show that the salaries of baseball players partly adjust to offset the burden of state income taxes.